UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 2. Create your Azure Stack environment.

-3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN)
+3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN).

 4. Check if the resource group exists and create one if it does not.

-5. Test deployment JSON.
+5. Validate the JSON ARM template to ensure it is a valid deployment.

 6. Deploy resources from ARM Template.